KeshavRuhela/components/README.md

 ## Folders

-- /applied: effect applied on examples but not ready to production;
+- /applied: effect applied on examples but not ready for production;
-- /src: source of effect ready to production
+- /src: source of effect ready for production
-- /dist: effect ready to production
+- /dist: effect ready for production

 ## Listing